Since leaving the EU on 31 January 2020, the UK’s transitional period ended on 31 December 2020; the UK is now separate from the EUIPO.

-Licences and security interests recorded at the EUIPO, which affect the UK, will be deemed to continue to have effect in the UK against the re-reregistered UK rights.
-Although, the UKIPO re-registered right will clone the EU right, the recordal of licenses and security interests will not automatically carry over onto the UK registers.
-This means that licences and security interests will need to be separately recorded at the UKIPO.
+Licences and security interests recorded at the EUIPO, which affect the UK, are deemed to continue to have effect in the UK against the re-reregistered or comparable UK rights.
+Although the UKIPO re-registered or comparable right clones the EU right, the recordal of licenses and security interests do not automatically carry over onto the UK registers.

-The new UK re-registered rights, as with any national UK trade marks, may be vulnerable to cancellation on the grounds of non-use if they are not used for an uninterrupted period of five years.
-For the re-registered UK trade marks created on exit day, any use of the mark in the EU, whether inside or outside of the UK, which has been made prior to exit day will count as use of the re-registered UK right.
-This means that where there is a challenge to a re-registered UK trade mark on the grounds of non-use and the relevant five-year period includes time prior to exit day, the UKIPO will consider use in the EU when assessing whether the mark has been used in the relevant period.
+The new UK comparable trade mark rights, as with any national UK trade marks or EU trade marks, are vulnerable to cancellation on the grounds of non-use if they are not used for an uninterrupted period of five years.
+For the comparable UK trade marks created on exit day, any use of the mark in the EU, whether inside or outside of the UK, which has been made prior to exit day will count as use of the comparable UK right.
+This means that where there is a challenge to a comparable UK trade mark on the grounds of non-use and the relevant five-year period includes time prior to exit day, the UKIPO will consider use in the EU when assessing whether the mark has been used in the relevant period.
 A similar approach will be applied to the assessment of reputation.